Note: These steps have been updated to reflect the new Workday Recruiting process.

 All Temporary Employees are hired by departments directly in Workday.

-Information on how to add a Temporary Employee in Workday can be found in “How to Process a Hire – Adjuncts, Student Workers and Temporary Employees” within the Hiring: Adjuncts, Student Workers and Temporary Employees section of the Workday Resources page.
+Information on how to add a Temporary Employee in Workday can be found in “How to Process a Hire – Adjuncts, Student Workers and Temporary Employees” within the Hiring: Adjuncts, Student Workers and Temporary Employees section

 In the event you need Human Resources to advertise/post a Temporary opening, the Create Job Requisition for an Adjunct/Temporary Worker process should be used.
 A new position should not be created for this type of opening.
 Prior to initiating this process, verify that funding is available for the opening by contacting the Office of Budget and Planning.